The Complete Guide to ‘Eua(c) Tonga Ministry of Tourism

 How to Plan the Best Trip to ‘Eua, Tonga

 Raw natural beauty awaits on the island of ‘Eua.
-Pronounced “Ay-wah”, the island with too many vowels and not enough consonants is a nature lover’s paradise between the lush rainforest of the ‘Eua National Park to the remarkable underwater seascapes like Cathedral Cave.
+Pronounced “Ay-wah”, the island with too many vowels and not enough consonants is a nature lover’s paradise between the lush rainforest of the ‘Eua National Park to the jaw-dropping cliffs of Lakufa’anga.

 Limestone cliffs are carved into incredible works of art creating attractions like archways and caves that are easy to explore.
-Bird watching for the red shining parrot or swimming with humpback whales is how you will get your wildlife fix, while accommodations working with the local communities will get you engaged in the local culture through craft workshops and delicious “umu” feasts.
+Bird watching for the red shining parrot or swimming with humpback whales is how you will get your wildlife fix, while accommodations in local communities will get you engaged in the local culture through kava sessions and delicious umu feasts.
 It’s raw, it’s rugged and it’s the “forgotten island” that you’ll never forget!

 Dive a little deeper into experiencing ‘Eua in your style of travel with this complete travel guide to ‘Eua.